Parameterized Approximation Algorithms for Bidirected Steiner Network Problems

 We have $O(k^2)$ vertical and horizontal secondary gadgets and we add $O(1)$ demand pairs corresponding to each of these gadgets.
-Hence, the total number of demand pairs is $|\mathcal{D}|=O(k^2)$.
-Let the final graph constructed be $G^*$.
-Note that we bidirect each edge of $G^*$.
+Hence, the total number of demand pairs is

 Fix the budget $B^*= 4k+ k(k+1)\cdot B + k(k+1)\cdot B + k^{2}\cdot (B+4)$ where $B=7M= 7k^4$.
-The high-level intuition is the following: we need $4k$ from the budget just to satisfy demand pairs of Type I and II.
+The high-level intuition is the following: we need $4k$ from the budget (via orange edges) just to include one edge incident on each of the $4k$ border vertices (each of which is part of a demand pair).
 We have $k(k+1)$ horizontal and vertical secondary gadgets each.
-We argue that any solution for \bidsn must satisfy the ``in-out'' property in each of the secondary gadgets, and then invoke \autoref{lem:macro-uniqueness-gadget}.
-Finally, for each main gadget, we again show that it must satisfy the ``in-out'' property and hence has cost at least $B$.
+We argue that any solution for \bidsn must satisfy the in-out property in each of the secondary gadgets, and then invoke \autoref{lem:macro-uniqueness-gadget}.
+Finally, for each main gadget, we again show that it must satisfy the in-out property and hence has cost at least $B$.
 However, here we show that we additionally need at least four red edges and hence the cost of any \bidsn solution restricted to a main gadget is at least $B+4$.
 Since we have $k^2$ main gadgets, this completely uses up the budget $B^*$.